 Dakos

-The recipe for pork souvlaki is a variation on gyros, a street food popular throughout Greece.
-A skewer of pork loin, seasoned with salt, oregano and black pepper and grilled or barbecued according to Cretan procedure, is placed inside a pita bread folded into an envelope or a cone.
-It is topped with sliced tomato, raw onion, a Greek yoghurt sauce and (yes, you're reading that right) fried potatoes.
-On the island of Crete, you will have the opportunity to try it along with many other typical dishes that will surprise you.
-Local produce includes olives and olive oil, thyme honey, grapes (and wine), citrus fruits, vegetables, cheese and yoghurt, breads and apaki, a type of sausage flavoured with spices and smoked.
+The recipe for pork souvlaki is a variation of gyros, one of Greece’s most popular street foods.
+A skewer of pork loin, seasoned with salt, oregano, and black pepper, then grilled according to traditional Cretan methods, is wrapped inside pita bread folded into a pocket or cone shape.
+It is typically topped with sliced tomato, raw onion, a Greek yogurt-based sauce, and, yes, fried potatoes.
+While visiting Crete, you'll have the chance to try this dish along with many other local specialties that may surprise you.
+The island’s culinary traditions are built around exceptional local ingredients, including olives and olive oil, thyme honey, grapes and wine, citrus fruits, vegetables, cheeses and yogurt, artisan breads, and apaki, a traditional smoked pork delicacy seasoned with aromatic spices.

 Yemista